eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ---

 ## <center>Refresh Your Skis</center>
-### <center>Guide And Tips To Get Your Old Skis Ready</center>
+### <center>Guide And Tips To Get Skis Ready</center>

 ***

 The ski season has already started in some areas of Europe and North America.
 It's time for us to get ready for when the white powder begins to drop on us!
 Today, we'll take a step into preparing skis for the new season.
-But instead of new skis, we'll be taking this from the angle that you have your favorite skis and will never let them leave your grip until they are dead and gone.
+But instead of new skis, we'll be taking this from the angle that there are already a loved pair of skis that will never leave your grip until they are dead and gone.

 We'll be looking at storage wax removal, edge maintenance, base condition check, and then giving the skis the wax juice that will be so important once the slopes open.
 Come with us a little further as we start preparing our old skis for the season.

 *This is a basic guide for those in need of a quick reminder of what to do without needing a race tune.*

-**Remember to follow safety precautions and consider having a professional tune your skis if you're not confident in your own skills.
-Additionally, it's essential to regularly maintain your skis throughout the season to ensure they perform at their best.**
+**Remember to follow safety precautions and consider having a professional tune skis if ever feeling doubt or uneasy with any of the steps.
+Additionally, it's essential to regularly maintain skis throughout the season to ensure they perform at their best.**

 ![Swix brushes](/assets/img/brush-mountain-side.jpeg)
 *Photo: Variety of Swix brushes.*